-A comparison of these two documents, namely the appeal of the C.C. of the C.P. of China to the Third Plenary Session of the C.E.C. of the Kuomintang, and the reply of the latter, immediately reveals the tremendous difference between them.
-The one document-the appeal of the C.P. of China-gives a correct estimation of the critical position inside the country; it is imbued with a high spirit of principle, ardent love of the Chinese people and the fatherland, a feeling of deep responsibility towards them, a proper respect and confidence in the Kuomintang as an ally in the great cause, a sincere desire to create a united national front of all the forces of the Chinese people against the Japanese aggressors.
-The other document-the resolution of the Third Plenary Session of the C.E.C. of the Kuomintang concerning the proposal of the C.P. of China-is a politically shortsighted document, which places the economic interests of the big landowners and capitalists before all else, and for their sake sacrifices the vital interests of the Chinese people.
-There is no feeling of responsibility in this document concerning the fate of the country and the people; it is full of blind hatred for the great idea of Communism, of the desire to prevent China successfully and peacefully uniting in defence of the nation.
+A comparison of these two documents, the appeal of the Central Committee of the Communist Party of China to the Third Plenary Session of the Central Executive Committee of the Kuomintang, and the reply of the latter, immediately reveals the tremendous difference between them.
+The one document-the appeal of the Communist Party of China-gives a correct estimation of the critical position inside the country; it is imbued with a high spirit of principle, ardent love of the Chinese people and the fatherland, a feeling of deep responsibility towards them, a proper respect and confidence in the Kuomintang as an ally in the great cause, a sincere desire to create a united national front of all the forces of the Chinese people against the Japanese aggressors.
+The other document-the resolution of the Third Plenary Session of the Central Executive Committee of the Kuomintang concerning the proposal of the Communist Party of China-is a politshortsighted document, which ically places the economic interests of the big landowners and capitalists before all else, and for their sake sacrifices the vital interests of the Chinese people.
+There is no feeling of responsibility in this document concerning the fate of the country and the people; it is full of blind hatred for the great idea of communism, of the desire to prevent China successfully and peacefully uniting in defense of the nation.

-It can, however, be said with full confidence that neither the Chinese people nor their friends, nor history itself are on the side of those who habitually bend the knee to the foreign conquerers and at the same time neglect the vital interests of their own people.
+It can, however, be said with full confidence that neither the Chinese people nor their friends, nor history itself, are on the side of those who habitually bend the knee to the foreign conquerers and at the same time neglect the vital interests of their own people.
 General sympathy will be on the side of those who, despite all existing political differences, are ready to place the interests of the nation before all else, and magnanimously reconcile themselves with political opponents within their own nation for the sake of uniting the forces of the entire people for the struggle against the foreign enemy.

-It is with regret that one has to record that the Third Plenary Session of the C.E.C. of the Kuomintang, under the pressure of the pro-Japanese elements, adopted decisions which not only continue to call forth disillusionment among the Chinese people, who had staked so much on this Plenary Session, but which also create the most unfavourable impression upon international public opinion, whose aid is so essential in the national-liberation struggle of the Chinese people.

-These decisions are causing a great deal of confusion even in the ranks of the Kuomintang itself and surprise among the majority of the people of Japan, who are opposed to the aggressive, adventurist policy of the Japanese militarists, and are sympathetic towards the national-liberation struggle of the Chinese people.
+It is with regret that one has to record that the Third Plenary Session of the Central Executive Committee of the Kuomintang, under the pressure of the pro-Japanese elements, adopted decisions which not only continue to call forth disillusionment among the Chinese people, who had staked so much on this Plenary Session, but which also create the most unfavorable impression upon international public opinion, whose aid is so essential in the national liberation struggle of the Chinese people.
+These decisions are causing a great deal of confusion, even in the ranks of the Kuomintang itself and surprise among the majority of the people of Japan, who are opposed to the aggressive, adventurist policy of the Japanese militarists, and are sympathetic towards the national liberation struggle of the Chinese people.